Keys02/Keys02/README.md

 Terry_Davis](https://github.com/user-attachments/assets/e7928830-c2ad-49e3-a89e-cfa23df21057)
 - 👋 Hi, I’m Keys
 - 👀 I’m interested in web and app development
-- 🌱 I’m currently learning jQuery and PHP
+- 🌱 I’m currently learning Backend development with PHP and MySQL
 - 💞️ I’m looking to collaborate on a web development project
 - 📫 How to reach me +233-245-08-4916, keys14052002@gmail.com
 - ⚡ Fun fact: We do this not because it is easy, but because we thought it would be easy.